- Lots of grants, but you start with one

 My boss.
 The late Rick Miller, MLA for Edmonton-Rutherford.
 Simply the best.
 Everyone on all sides of the housed like and respected him.

 So I did, and did we have fun.

 We found grants for frat houses and grants for just about everything else.

 Since those early days in the legislature and writing non-profit grants, I have learned a lot.

 So this week I want to teach you some dos and don’ts, then I want to leave you a couple gifts.

 1. Only do one grant at a time.
 If you’re new to grants, you may be overwhelmed by the number of grants your non-profit organization is eligible for.
 Normally when I put a grant package together for a non-profit, I stop at 75 grants.
 Having said all that, I recommend you create a grant calendar and do one at a time.

 One of the big pain points is creating a good master grant documents.
 Once you have that document completed, you are well on your way to applying to more grants.
 In all honesty, I would say if you are submitting more than four grants a year, you are in an elite category of grant applications.

 The big question becomes, “how do I write a good master grant document on a budget?”
-Well, you attend our first ever Live Grant Writing Seminar in Edmonton on June 20!
-I’m starting with a very small group (about 15 students).
-You can purchase your seat here: http://albertabusinessgrants.ca/grant-writing/
+Well, you attend our Live Grant Writing Seminar!
+You can learn more here: https://albertabusinessgrants.ca/grant-writing/

 Okay, time for another tip.